riccardoperra/specflow/README.md

 ## 🔐 Hanko integration details

-SpecFlow is a single-page application which integrates Hanko as a main authentication flow.
+SpecFlow is a single-page application which integrates Hanko as a main authentication system.
 All related code which handles the authentication is in these files:

 - [auth.ts](src/core/state/auth.ts): Handles auth state and sync with supabase instance
 - [Auth.tsx/HankoAuth.tsx](src/components/Auth): Auth page and hanko auth web component integration with custom styling